 Though I know this is not breaking news, it is still hard for many people to fully comprehend the effects of these “manipulated” foods on our bodies.
 They have contributed to the alteration of the global waistline and median blood sugar level.
 It is really difficult for me to explain this to the many kind and gentle adults and children who sit before me as clients.
 How could we imagine that we are sold food that fosters a profoundly unnatural, addictive relationship?
 But, we are.

 Well, I have a few more people in this country to tend to and then I may have to head over to China.
 Until I arrive, they may need to use some of those ghastly Chinese manufactured plastic food models that they ship here to teach us about food and proper portion sizes.
 Once there, I’ll have to convince them to reclaim their own cultural snack food of peanuts–or hua sheng.
 I am told that they do still magically appear if you say pi-jin–the word for beer.
-The stakes are high.
+One thing I won’t have to contend with there is fortune cookies-the alluring end to an Americanized Chinese meal.
+Apparently, they originated in Japan and are not at all part of China’s culinary traditions.
+Still, I must remember, the stakes are high.
 The wobble may just make this the Year of the Hippopotamus if they do not act quickly.

 I leave you with an old Chinese proverb: Wherever smiles happen and happiness is celebrated you’ll find Lay’s Potato Chips.
 So tell me, how are you going to celebrate?